zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_0.rst

     |  6  | MCUboot is in RAM loader mode.                      |
     +-----+-----------------------------------------------------+

-The "no-downgrade" is a flag, which is always sent when true, indicating that mode has downgrade prevention enabled; downgrade prevention means that if uploaded image has lower version than running, it will notbe taken for exectuion by MCUboot.
+The ``no-downgrade`` field is a flag, which is always sent when true, indicating that MCUboot has downgrade prevention enabled; downgrade prevention means that if the uploaded image has a lower version than the currently running application, it will not be used for an update by MCUboot.

-MCUmgr may reject image with lower version in that MCUboot configuration.
+MCUmgr may reject images with a lower version in this configuration.